Quickstart: Use Search explorer to run queries in the Azure portal

 Screenshot of a filter example.

 Add orderby to sort results by another field besides search score.
-The field must be attributed as "sortable" in the index.
+The field must be attributed as sortable in the index.
 In situations where the filtered value is identical (for example, same price), the order is arbitrary, but you can add more criteria for deeper sorting.
-An example expression you can use to test this out is:
+Here's an example expression you can use to test this out:

 {